Wednesday 31st May

 The Rob Simone Talk Show

 Interviews with a wide range of alternative thinkers by the Los Angeles-based investigator of anomalous phenomena.
+This week: Filmmaker Mathew Bauer discusses his fascinating new documentary about the origins of the James Bond character and the archetype it created for men around the world.
 Visit robsimone.com for more information.
 [Repeats Monday 12am.]

 10:00am - 11:00am